neurallambda/neurallambda/README.md

     * If the "programs" remain human readable, and perhaps if not, during inference we can replace all the super heavy tensor stuff with super cheap conventional system calls.

     * All the "machinery" in this library relies basically just on **linear projections and softmax**.
 That's mostly it.
 I'm sure we could compile the wild tensor stuff before training to dramatically reduce the FLOPs needed.

+  * **License**: Thus far, this work is unlicensed and I retain all rights to it, but would like to determine the ideal mode of opensourcing it.

+# Conclusion

+There's work to be done!

+I'm happy to accept Grants, GH Issues, PRs, chat with people, start a discord, maybe a youtube to explain some of these ideas, etc.

+Please get involved!

+**neurallambda -AT- proton -DOT- me**